 During the 1990s, while graduating in both Theatre and Drama and Business Management from the Catholic University of São Paulo, I also acquired proficiency level in English Language from Cambridge University, UK.
-At that time, while I was making my first bucks with my writing, mostly in translation assignments from for Globo Livros / BBC Publishing, I had my first jobs as an actor and assistant producer in ads and films.
+At that time, while I was making my first bucks with my writing in translation assignments for Globo Livros / BBC Publishing, I had my first jobs as an actor and assistant producer in ads and films.
 And while I struggled to finish all my studies, I founded a theatre group and started writing, producing and directing my own plays.
-I wrote and produced a dozen seasons of those plays, some of them awarded state-sponsored prizes or picked in local public selections.
+I wrote and produced a dozen seasons of those plays, and some of them were awarded state-sponsored prizes or picked in local public selections.

 Although for years I had considered publishing a first book, I just did it in 2008, when my literature and film projects were simultaneously selected in highly competitive state-funded prizes, one of them aimed at helping writers to publish their first novels, and another being focused in short film production.
 A couple of years later, my writings and short films earned me an invitation from Black Maria Films, then a big Brazilian advertisement and content production company, to create, develop and manage a new Film And TV Department within the company.
 For the following five years, while I wrote and published my second novel and shot my first documentary, I also worked as the company’s projects’ coordinator and executive producer, writing, developing and producing films and TV series.